jjmcoconut/amethst/content/Operating System.md

 Race condition: where several processes access and manipulate the same data concurrently and the outcome of the execution depends on the particular order in which the access takes place

 #### 6.2 The Critical-Section Problem
+- Critical section:
-Critical section: Section that the data is shared with at least one other process Suppose we have 2 threads A,B:
+	  Section that the data is shared with at least one other process
+- Mutual Exclusion:
+	  Ensuring that only one thread executes critical section
+- Synchronization:
+	  Multiple threads work together to do some action
+- Lock:
+	  Prevents someone from doing something
+Suppose we have 2 threads A,B:
 ```
 y=0; (initial value)